Solution selling is probably no mystery to you. You may even be using it as your sales methodology of choice.

 - Will the product save a prospect some money?
 How much?
 What other things could they do with that money?

-- Does your product make your customers look or feel more important, effective, successful, or credible?
+- Does your product make your customers look or feel more important, influential, successful, or credible?

 - How will your product impact the customer's bottom line one month from now?
 How about a year from now?